 - Place on a plate and continue cooking the rest of the batter.

-- Serving size is for 1 pancake if you make 8 pancakes from the batter.
+- Nutritional information is based on 1 pancake if you make 8 pancakes from the batter: